ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 4 - Prometheus server.md

     $ kubectl kustomize $HOME/k8sprjs/monitoring/components/server-prometheus > server-prometheus.k.output.yaml
     ~~~

-2. Open the `server-prometheus.k.output.yaml`, it should be like this YAML:
+2. Open the `server-prometheus.k.output.yaml` and see if it is like this YAML:

     ~~~yaml
     apiVersion: v1